-If that sounds appealing, a 55-or-older community could be a good choice.
+If that sounds appealing, a 55-and-older community could be a good choice.

-Communities for adults 55 and older have been popular in recent years, and industry experts anticipate that the trend will continue because they expect many of the nation’s 77 million baby boomers to move over the next decade in order to downsize, change geographic locations, relocate to a walkable community, or purchase a new residence for some other reason.
-By 2019, 45 percent of all U.S. households will be headed by someone 55 or older compared with 38 percent in 2012, according to the National Association of Home Builders.
+Communities for adults 55 and older have been popular in recent years, and industry experts anticipate that the trend will continue because they expect many of the nation’s 73 million baby boomers to move over the next decade in order to downsize, change geographic locations, relocate to a walkable community, or purchase a new residence for some other reason.
+And by 2060, nearly one-quarter of Americans will be age 65 or older, according to the Population Reference Bureau.